Burkino/DiscordStuff/README.md

 # What is this?

-`Stuff used for my token generator.`
+`Stuff used for my discord token generator.`